 Step 3: Get SSL certificate in place on new subdomain

 The checkout has to be secure on both domains so make sure you verify that your subdomain has a secure checkout.
-You surely lower conversions sending SSL warnings from your new site to the user.
+You will surely lower conversions by sending SSL warnings from your new site to the user.

 Step 4: Create a New Experiment